HackerN64/F3DEX3/README.md

   values may be put in the padding byte, leading directional lights to be misinterpreted as point lights.
 - Be aware that far clipping is completely removed in F3DEX3.
-Far clipping is not used in OoT or in levels in SM64; however, it is used on the SM64 title screen for the zoom-in on Mario's face, so this will look slightly different.
+Far clipping is not intentionally used for performance or aesthetic reasons in levels in either SM64 or OoT, though it can be seen in certain extreme cases.
+However, it is used on the SM64 title screen for the zoom-in on Mario's face, so this will look slightly different.

 ### Recommended Changes (Non-Lighting)